Reviews You Can Rely On

 Fashion Shorts

 With nothing but casual to semi-formal outings in mind and no expectations to perform or sweat, fashion shorts are exactly that: fashion.
-The vast array of materials and designs are incomprehensible, but the main and most important aspect is the aesthetic.
-Stitching is thoughtful and creative.
+The vast array of materials and designs is incomprehensible, but the main and most important aspect is the aesthetic.
+Stitching can be thoughtful and creative.
 Materials are usually heavier and not meant to be very breathable, while pockets tend to be smaller and not always functional (though, perhaps this is changing, too).
 The use of zippers and button closures can be characteristic of jean-inspired looks.
-While hiking shorts also utilize a variety of similar types of waist closure, having a streamlined and lightweight nature is not always a priority for fashion.
+While hiking shorts also utilize a variety of similar types of waist closures, having a streamlined and lightweight nature is not always a priority for fashion.

-The benefit of being trendy is, of course, relevant to your own inspirations, and there's nothing stopping you from being a fashionista in the woods.
-From the casual to the Avante-Garde, colors, and patterns often dictate the look of the short, typically outweighing the need for long-term comfort and practical performance (like being able to flex your leg over your head).
+The benefit of being trendy is, of course, relevant to your own inspiration, and nothing is stopping you from being a fashionista in the woods.
+From casual and functional styles to avant-garde, style in shorts is primarily dictated by the fabric, including the colors and patterns used, plus unique features in the cut or among any accessory components.
+Perhaps they utilize lace or are a trendy kind of treated denim.
+The look typically outweighs the need for long-term comfort and practicality.
 Fast fashion can be misleading in the durability department, which is why having apparel that won't shred apart from sitting on a rock is important for hiking.

 Credit: Sara Aranda